Imagine-ClaptonXu/mini-dev-server-proxy/README.md

 # mini-dev-server-proxy
-mini-dev-server-proxy

-how to run:
+### how to run:

-- cd server
+cd server
 yarn install
 yarn start

-- cd proxy
+cd proxy
 yarn install
 yarn start

-- open browser at localhost:3300
+open browser at localhost:3300

-- click button
+click button

-what is mini-dev-server-proxy:
+### what is mini-dev-server-proxy:
-- browser at localhost:3300 get data from server in localhost:8999(same as "webpack-dev-server proxy")
+browser at localhost:3300 get data from server in localhost:8999(same as "webpack-dev-server proxy")